gotjs/generator-marionette-frontend/docs/02_module.md

 * Modules consist of
     * templates
     * views
-    * controller.js     - most of the module logic
     * module.js         - entry point of the module
-        * router        - all of the routing for this module is contained here
+        * logger        - sets up the logger + controller and router for this module
         * commands      - set up commands to handle events from other modules
         * reqres        - set up events to return data to other modules
-    * entities.js       - backend communcation, DAO
-    * helpers.js        - handlebar helpers
+    * controller.js     - most of the module logic
+    * router.js        -  all of the routing for this module is contained here

 We have modules for every section of our application, for example: "home", "auth", "settings" etc.